justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 ## Interactions

-If the toast includes a close option, the user can select either option to automatically dismiss the toast.
+If the toast includes either a close icon button or a dismiss button, either can be used to dismiss the toast.

 {% contentLayout %}
   {% contentItem %}